NavyaG-lab/Tech-writer/data-users/etl_users/dataset_series.md

 **Line number 1**: `>> Schema >> dataset-customers-responsys-integration-rewards - BR (Append Dates: 2020-07-01 - 2020-08-19) matches local version of Itaipu contract schema`

 The schema known by ETL's metadata store with the most recent append dates has NO schema mismatches.
+If you're trying to check whether the local contract schema matches, then **Line number 1** is the only line you should consider.

 ***Note:*** The output will always bring schema mismatches sorted by the most recent append dates.*